itsthisjustin/alexa-todoist-sync/README.md

 - [Windows Troubleshooting](./windows/README.md#troubleshooting)
 - [Cloud Troubleshooting](./cloud/README.md#troubleshooting)

+## 🐞 Found a bug or want to request a feature?

+We'd love to hear from you!
+Please [open an issue on GitHub](https://github.com/itsthisjustin/alexa-todoist-sync/issues) to:

+- 🐛 Report bugs
+- ✨ Request new features
+- 💡 Suggest improvements
+- 📖 Ask questions

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.